drmcnelson/S11639-01-Linear-CCD-PCB-and-Code/README.md

 # S11639-01-Linear-CCD-PCB-and-Code
-This repo provides PCB, firmware and host software for the Hamamatsu S11639-01 Linear CCD.
-This is a two board set.
-The sensor board has a 16 bit ADC and SPI interface.
+This repo proovides electronics, firmware and host software for the Hamamatsu S11639-01, a linear CCD sensor that has very low dark noise at 0.2mV and a very large dynamic range at 10,0000.
+The electrical design is implemented as a two board set, sensor and controller.
+The sensor board has a socket for the sensor and a low noise front-end with 16 bit ADC and SPI interface.
 The controller board hosts a Teensy 4.0 or 3.2 and has a matching ribbon connector to interface to the sensor board.
-We separate the sensor and controller for mechanical stability in a sensitive instrument such as a spectrometer.
-The Teensy 4.0 provides a fast frame rate and good interrupt performance.
+We separate the sensor and controller for mechanical stability, for example in a sensitive instrument such as a spectrometer.
 The firmware provides high end functionality including clocked, triggered, and gated operation.

-The Hamamatsu S11639-01 has 0.5mV dark noise, compared to 5mV for the Toshiba TC1304.
-Since the devices have similar response, the better noise and dark performance of the Hamamatsu gives it a larger dynamic range, about 8,000 compared to about 300 for the Toshiba.
-This sets a higher bar for electrical design for the Hamamatsu, which we address with a special low noise high precision front end and 16bit ADC.

 In the firmware, codes that are specific to the sensor are in a separate c++ file and header.
 The "sketch file" implements a command interface and calls the sensor code to do the "work" of collecting frames in various operating modes.
 The codes throughout, use the standard Arduino libraries plus a small number of optional register level enhancements for the i.MX RT MCU that provide faster and more constant interrupt latency and SPI transfers with less overhead.